Want to try first? Get the Aleenta experience with a Teaser Pass $49

 Do you ever find yourself struggling through a workout that you were easily able to conquer a few days earlier?
 One minute you're sweating, smiling and smashing out your squats, and the next, you can barely find the energy to put on your tights, let alone do some exercise?

-Still not convinced?
-In 2019 the US Women's Soccer Team planned their world cup training around their player's periods.
-They won the entire tournament, and the women were empowered to embrace their body rather than just pushing through the discomfort.
+In 2019 the US Women's Soccer Team planned their world cup training around their players' periods.
+They worked incredibly hard at the rights times, without forcing or pushing through discomfort, and won the entire tournament.
 Sounds pretty cool, hey?

 First things first, a little period 101.

-every woman is different; however, the average cycle lasts approximately 24 - 38 days (although most women fall between 30 - 40 days) and can be broken up into four main phases: menstruation (your period), follicular (pre-ovulation), ovulation, and luteal (pre-menstruation).
 Your cycle begins on the first day of your period.
-During your cycle, the body experiences a range of chemical changes that affect your mental and physical health.
+In each phase, your body experiences a range of chemical changes that affect your mental and physical health.

 Female bodies create two main sex hormones, oestrogen and progesterone.
 Oestrogen helps regulate your cycle and is responsible for female physical features (breasts, pubic hair etc.) and reproduction.
 It is also a key driver in the changes that take us from being a girl to a woman.
 Fluctuations in oestrogen levels affect your brain and mood and often contribute to PMS before your period and hot flushes during menopause.